Mesmerising Beauty of County Sligo

 Beautiful, one a gazelle.” – W.B.
 Yeats

-Today the house is owned by Mr and Mrs Walsh and is home to their seven children.
-But they do welcome visitors to the estate during the season to explore the house and grounds that offer a rich and interesting history.
-Lissadel house went through a huge restoration after 70 years of neglect, now it has become a great place to visit now.
+Today, the house is owned by Mr and Mrs Walsh and is home to their seven children.
+But they welcome visitors to the estate during the season to explore the house and grounds that offer a rich and exciting history.
+Lissadel House underwent a massive restoration after 70 years of neglect; now, it has become a great place to visit.

 LIssadell House County Sligo